 This formulation of the Mellin transform is particularly useful, as it allows one to establish a direct connection between the analytic properties of the function to be transformed and its Mellin-transformed expression.
 The latter can then be evaluated by exploiting the analytic features of the function and deforming the contour to pick up residues or discontinuities.

-This manipulations can be applied right-away to the Mellin transform defined in \eqref{eq reduced correlator g of the t-kinematis}.
-In order to show the interesting features that emerges from this analysis, we present in this subsection the discussion for both $s$ and $t$ external kinematics, even though only the latter one will be necessary for the next section.
+This manipulation can be applied right-away to the Mellin transform defined in \eqref{eq reduced correlator g of the t-kinematis}.
+In order to show the interesting features that emerge from this analysis, we present in this subsection the discussion for both $s$ and $t$ external kinematics, even though only the latter one will be necessary for the next section.

 To match the standard literature, we first start with the external $s$-kinematic where $s=-(p_1+p_2)^2$ and $t=-(p_1-p_3)^2$.
 In this case, the Mellin transform can be rewritten as \eqref{eq reduced correlator g of the s-kinematics}, which we repeat here for clarity